While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 With a soft, warm consistency similar to oatmeal pies, these gingerbread molasses cookies taste great by themselves.

-Once you stick that spiced cream cheese filling between two of them, they become out-of-this-world good.
-It’ll be hard to stop at just one!
+Add a spiced cream cheese filling and it’ll be hard to stop at just one!

 Take that into account when deciding when to make it.